torpman/alx-low_level_programming/README.md

-This repository is for tasks on alx low level programming
+this repo is for low level programming